Reference Date: 16-May-2017

 FOOD SECURITY SNAPSHOT

-In the South, harvesting of the first season maize crop and planting of the second season crop have recently been completed.
-In the North, which only has one rainy season, harvesting of cereals is underway.
-Precipitation has been above last year’s levels in the southern part of the country with cumulative rainfall exceeding 200 percent of the average in the coastal regions.
+Overall growing conditions were favourable during the 2016 cropping season.
+Precipitation was above the previous year’s levels in the southern part of the country with cumulative rainfall exceeding 200 percent of the average in the coastal regions.
 Similarly, climatic conditions were generally favourable across the northern savannah agro-ecological zone.
 In addition, the continuation of Government assistance in the form of subsidized fertilizers and increased technical support for large-scale farming supported crop development throughout the season.
-Preliminary estimates point to an above average cereal production.
-Cereal production in 2016 is forecast at nearly 2.9 million tonnes, up 5 percent from 2015.
-Maize output is forecast to increase by 5.6 percent.
+Official estimates put the 2016 aggregate cereal production at about 3 million tonnes, 8 percent above both the 2015 harvest and the five-year average levels.
+Maize output increased by about 6 percent.

 Food prices declined following main season harvests

 Prices of coarse grains have declined in recent months reflecting improved availabilities from the recently-completed harvests.
 Cereal prices followed a steady upward trend in 2015, driven mostly by a steep depreciation of the national currency that caused the consumer price inflation rate to more than triple over the last three years.
 Cereal production has been mostly stagnant in recent years, which has exacerbated the strong upward trend.

 The results of the last “Cadre Harmonisé” analysis in the country indicated that about 160 000 people were estimated to be in Phase 3: “Crisis” and needed urgent assistance between March and May 2017.

 Disclaimer: The designations employed and the presentation of material in this information product do not imply the expression of any opinion whatsoever on the part of FAO concerning the legal status of any country, territory, city or area or of its authorities, or concerning the delimitation of its frontiers or boundaries.